Sweden braces for fresh Koran burning

 The beach venue is not as confrontational as recent burnings, which took place outside parliament (31 July), before Stockholm's central mosque (28 June), and outside the Turkish embassy (21 January).

-And Bahrami's grievance is also less clear than the politics of former incidents, which involved individuals with Iraqi and Russian links.
+And Bahrami's grievance is less clear than the politics of former incidents, which involved individuals with Iraqi and Russian links.

 But whatever her motives, the Organisation of Islamic Cooperation in Saudi Arabia called Koran-burning an act of Islamophobic "aggression" and urged UN intervention on Monday.